-The VAWA immigration confidentiality protections have three prongs:
+VAWA confidentiality protections have three prongs:

-- 1. Nondisclosure Provisions: The Department of Homeland Security, the Department of Justice and the Department of State cannot disclose any information contained in or about the existence of an immigration case filed by a crime victim seeking VAWA, T-Visa or U-Visa immigration relief.
-This protection end only when the application for the immigration benefit is denied based on the substance of the application and all opportunities to appeal have been exhausted. - 2.
-Prohibited Source Limitations: Stops immigration enforcement agencies from using information provided solely by an abuser, trafficker or U visa crime perpetrator, a relative, or a member of their family, 12 to take an adverse action regarding admissibility or deportability against an immigrant victim, without regard to whether a victim has ever filed or qualifies to file for VAWA related immigration relief.
-13 The victim does not need to have filed an immigration case based upon victimization to be eligible. - 3.
+- 1. Nondisclosure Provisions: The Department of Homeland Security (DHS), the Department of Justice (DOJ) and the Department of State (DOS) cannot disclose any information contained in or about the existence of an immigration case filed by a crime victim seeking VAWA, T visa or U visa immigration relief.
+This protection ends only when the application for the immigration benefit is denied based on the substance of the application and all opportunities to appeal have been exhausted. - 2.
+Prohibited Source Limitations: Stops immigration enforcement agencies from using information provided solely by an abuser, trafficker or U visa crime perpetrator, a relative, or a member of their family, 8 to take an adverse action regarding admissibility or deportability against an immigrant victim, without regard to whether a crime victim survivor has ever filed or qualifies to file for VAWA related immigration relief.
+9 The victim does not need to have filed an immigration case based upon victimization to be eligible. - 3.
 Location Prohibitions: Prohibits enforcement actions at any of the following locations: domestic violence shelter; victim services program; family justice center; supervised visitation center; or courthouse if the victim is appearing in connection with a protection order case, a child custody case or other civil or criminal case related to domestic violence, sexual assault, trafficking, or stalking.
 If any part of an enforcement action took place at any of these locations, DHS must disclose this fact in immigration court proceedings, and must prove that such action did not violate VAWA confidentiality.
 The victim does not need to have filed an immigration case based upon victimization to be eligible.

 The prohibited source and locational prohibitions protect all crime victims regardless of immigration status.
 The non-disclosure VAWA confidentiality provision protects individuals who are eligible for a VAWA self-petition, battered spouse waiver, VAWA Cuban adjustment, VAWA HRIFA, VAWA NACARA, VAWA cancellation of removal and VAWA Suspension of deportation.
-14 VAWA Confidentiality protects all immigrant victims of domestic violence, sexual assault, human trafficking, and all U visa covered crimes whether or not the victim ever qualifies for or files a VAWA, T or U visa immigration case.
+VAWA Confidentiality protects all immigrant victims of domestic violence, sexual assault, human trafficking, and all U visa covered crimes whether or not the victim ever qualifies for or files a VAWA, T or U visa immigration case.

 Additionally, most states have their own confidentiality requirements enacted by statute.
-15 These state and federal confidentiality and non-disclosure rules and laws, remain unchanged by the enactment of new state immigration legislation.
-Confidentiality protections were designed to prevent batterers and other crime perpetrators from using the immigration system as a tool of power and control over, or to retaliate against victims.
-Violations of confidentiality rules create serious, and sometimes life-threatening, dangers to victims of domestic violence, sexual assault, and human
+11 These state and federal confidentiality and non-disclosure rules and laws, remain unchanged despite the enactment of new state immigration legislation in some states.
+Confidentiality protections were designed to prevent batterers and other crime perpetrators from using the immigration system as a tool of power and control over, or to retaliate against survivors.
+Violations of confidentiality rules create serious, and sometimes life-threatening, dangers to survivors of domestic violence, sexual assault, and human trafficking, and compromise the trust that immigrant survivors have in the effectiveness of services and legal protection developed to help crime victims.
+Violations of

-11 IIRAIRA Section 384 (a)(2); 8 U.S.C.
+7 IIRAIRA § 384 (a)(2); 8 U.S.C.
 1367(a)(2).

-Non-Disclosure and Other Prohibitions Relating to Battered Aliens: IIRAIRA Section 384.
-May 5, 1997, Office of Programs, /s/ Paul W. Virtue, Acting Executive Associate Commissioner. ("Virtue memo").
-Available at: http://iwp.legalmomentum.org/vawa-confidentiality/government-memoranda-and-factsheets/c_VAWAConf_DHSGuidanceSec%20384_05.05.97_FIN.pdf IIRAIRA Section 384 (a)(1); 8 U.S.C.
+8 Memorandum from Paul W. Virtue, Acting Executive Associate Commissioner, Office of Programs, to all INS Employees, Non-Disclosure and Other Prohibitions Relating to Battered Aliens: IIRAIRA Section 384 (May 5, 1997)(Hereinafter "Virtue memo"), available at: http://niwaplibrary.wcl.american.edu/vawa-confidentiality/government-memoranda-and-factsheets/c_VAWAConf_DHSGuidanceSec%20384_05.05.97_FIN.pdf

+9 IIRAIRA § 384 (a)(1); 8 U.S.C.
 1367(a)(1).